AdamWongCH/fabric-nl-analytics/labs/lab-guide.md

 Try:

-> average resale price in TAMPINES in January
+> average resale price in BEDOK in January

 ---